Introducing the legal requirement for Certified

 I'm a sole trader or small business.
 Does this affect me?

 All B Corps need to meet the requirement through amending their constitution or other governing documents.
-Attend our webinar on 25 September to explore what the legal requiremnet looks like in practice.
+Watch the recording of our webinar to explore what the legal requirement looks like in practice.